Prabesh-Sharma/Semester-Project-II-I-/README.md

 After merging, you need to push the updated master branch back to the remote repository.
 Command: git push origin master

-14. Deleting
+=>Deleting
-Delete the Branch from the Remote:
+14.Delete the Branch from the Remote:
 If your feature branch is no longer needed, you can delete it from the remote repository.
 Command: git push origin --delete <your-branch-name>